Social enterprise accounts.

-Business with a conscience
+Social enterprise accounting for businesses with a conscience

 As well as charities and not for profit organisations, there are a growing number of businesses that want to contribute to a wider goal other than just the bottom line.
 Businesses that operate to provide a benefit to a particular community are actually more likely to succeed.
 Business owners also feel empowered by a wider purpose.